kamenco/spectra/README.md

 - JavaScript and Stripe technologies are used.
 JavaScript code integrates Stripe payments in the checkou.html The stripe function initialazes the stripe object using the stripe public key.
 JavaScript code creates elements and card input using Stripe's predefined style and functionality and attaches the card input to the HTML element.
 Submit event listener prevents the default form submission behaviour(using event.preventDefault()), allowng the code to handle the payment asynchronously.
 JavaScript validates the required fields and if any fields are empty displays an error message.
 Client's secret is used to confirm the payment, and handles the payment by displaying an error message or success.html page.

 - Python3, Datetime, Django libraries are imported in the main python file, settings.py and also in views.py and models.py.
-Whitenoise is installed, PostgreSql is used for the menu database.
+Whitenoise is installed, PostgreSql is used for the order database.
 Database models are defined for Order and Graphic Order.
-Graphic order is an order for design in a database.Django database models are imported with clsses nd fields.
+Graphic order is an order for design in a database.Django database models are imported with clsses and fields.
 User Model is imported from Django build-in authentication system to associate graphic orders with specific users.
 This model tracks orders for graphic designs, linking them to specific users.
 This model will be used to store, retrieve, and manage graphic order data in the Django application.
 The Order model is used for managing and tracking user orders, providing all necessary fields for basic order information.
 This model links each order to a specific user using foreign key to the user model.

 - Github - The cloud based service for hosting repositories for over 73 million developers